tomjkidd/javascript/kotemplateplugin.js.md

 		return koTemplateLoader;
 	});

 This plugin is very optimistic, in that there is no error handling.
 It's also not extremely flexible, relying on a single configured template directory and appending the file extension directly.
-But this was intended to keep the size of code really small for the purpose of illustration.
+But the intention was to keep the size of code really small to create a starting point.
 The basic ideas are working together here: our **load** function will create the url for the location to get our template text from based on our require dependencies.
 It will then register a callback to create the script tag once the template text is available.
 Finally, after our template has been inserted, **onload** is called to let require know that the resource has been loaded.

+### Creating A Simple CSS Loader Plugin
+As a bonus, we can also create a module to load css files using similar priciples.
+In this case, a link tag needs to be created with href, rel, and type attributes.
+RequireJS goes into some [detail](http://requirejs.org/docs/faq-advanced.html#css) about problems with this due to differences of browsers, but again for simple illustration, the following way works nicely.

+	define(['module'], function (module) {
+		'use strict';
+		var modconfig = (module.config && module.config()) || {};
+		var cssLoader = {
+			version: '0.0.1',
+			load: function (name, parentRequire, onload, config) {
+				var url = modconfig.cssPath + '/' + name + "." + modconfig.extension;
+				var s = document.createElement('link');
+				s.type = 'text/css';
+				s.rel = 'stylesheet';
+				s.href = url;
+				document.getElementsByTagName('head')[0].appendChild(s);
+				onload(null);
+			}
+		};
+		return cssLoader;
+	});

+Then to use these plugins together might look something like this:

+	require.config({
+		paths: {
+			'jquery': '../Scripts/lib/jquery',
+			'knockout': '../Scripts/lib/knockout',
+			'tld': '../Scripts/util/templateLoader',
+			'css': '../Scripts/util/scriptLoader'
+		},
+		config: {
+			'tld': {
+				templatePath: '../Scripts/templates',
+				extension: 'html'
+			},
+			'css': {
+				cssPath: '../Scripts/css',
+				extension: 'css'
+			}
+		}
+	});

+	require(['jquery', 'knockout', 'tld!Template1', 'tld!Template2', ..., 'css!Template1Styles'], function ($, ko){
+	});

+### In Conclusion
+The goal of this post was meant to show how easy it is to create a custom RequireJS plugin to foster the reuse of knockout templates.
+Through the use of built in javascript objects, creating new dependencies that integrate with RequireJS is conceptually pretty simple.
+Building these types of tools can make your coding more enjoyable and maintainable.